gravplats/crowbar/README.md

 Samples
 -------

-The project contains two sample projects: Raven.Web/Raven.Tests and Tool.Web/Tool.Tests.
-The Raven sample project shows how to implement a custom user-defined proxy and context.
+The project contains two sample applications.

+* Crowbar.Demo.Mvc is an MVC application with no database server.
+* Crowbar.Demo.Mvc.Raven is an MVC application which uses a RavenDB database server.

 <a name="section-troubleshooting"></a>
 Troubleshooting